Phen-AI/new-website/replit.md

 **State Management**: React Query (`@tanstack/react-query`) is used for server state management, with a custom query client configured in `lib/queryClient.ts`.
 Local UI state is managed with React hooks.

 **Styling Approach**: The design system uses CSS custom properties for theming, defined in `client/src/index.css`.
+Supports both dark and light themes:
-A dark theme with teal/green accent colors (`--primary: hsl(158, 64%, 52%)`) is the default.
+- Dark theme (default): Deep ink backgrounds with emerald accents (`--primary: hsl(158, 64%, 52%)`)
+- Light theme: Clean white backgrounds with dark text
+- Theme toggle in header allows users to switch between themes
+- Theme preference persists to localStorage
+- Smooth transitions (0.3s ease) between theme changes
+- All glassmorphism effects update appropriately for each theme

 Tailwind utilities are extended to support glassmorphism effects and the custom color palette.

 **Animation System**: Two animation libraries are used:
 - GSAP with ScrollTrigger for scroll-based animations (loaded via CDN in `index.html`)